More on Affine Dynkin Quiver Yangians: Affine Dynkin Quiver Yangians

 and likewise for $f$, where $\mathfrak{S}_k$ is the symmetric group.
 On the other hand, similar relations were given in \cite{Negut:2023iia} for certain toroidal algebras associated to any quivers.
 Such relations were obtained by considering the action of the (non-reduced) toroidal algebra without Serre relations on the highest weight/crystal representations and finding the kernel of the action.
 In other words, this gives the smallest possible quotient of the non-reduced toroidal algebra such that the action factors through an action of a reduced toroidal algebra.
 Taking the rational limit, we can get another proposal of the Serre relations for the (rational) quiver Yangians here.
 For each monomial term in the superpotential, the involved nodes form an ordered list $\{a_0,a_1,\dots,a_{l-1},a_l=a_0\}$, where the same nodes can appear multiple times in the list.
 For each ordered list, we also consider the (revolving) sequence $(i,i-1,\dots,1,l,\dots,i+1)$ of the subscripts.
 The relations are then

-and likewise for $f$, where $\text{pos}(j)$ is the position of $j$ in the sequence $(i,i-1,\dots,1,l,\dots,i+1)$, and $\widetilde{h}_{a_k,a_{k+1}}$ denotes the weight of the corresponding arrow appeared in the monomial term.
+and likewise for $f$, where the sum is over all the revolving sequences such that $\text{pos}(j)$ is the position of $j$ in each different sequence $(i,i-1,\dots,1,l,\dots,i+1)$, and $\widetilde{h}_{a_k,a_{k+1}}$ denotes the weight of the corresponding arrow appeared in the monomial term.
 The function $\upzeta_{ab}(z)$ denotes the numerator of $\varphi^{a\Leftarrow b}(z)$.
 Here, we have used $\mathfrak{f}$ to denote the number of fermionic nodes in the monomial term/ordered listed so as to incorporate the super cases that will be discussed below.
 Notice that the signs are slightly different from the ones in \cite{Negut:2023iia}.
 See the comments around \eqref{Serre3} for more detail.

 The above relations are either the most natural expressions in terms of a Yangian type algebra or the ``smallest'' ones regarding the action on the highest weight (crystal) modules.
 In terms of the BPS invariants, the Serre relations should give the constraints in addition to \eqref{psipsi}$\sim$\eqref{ff} so that the correct counting can be recovered.
 We shall not further explore this point here.
 For simplicity, we would only assume that the full Serre relations can be inductively obtained (see the following discussions on the minimalistic presentation) by